apiato/documentation/versioned_docs/version-11.x/additional-features/documentation.md

 You will notice some variables like `{{rate-limit}}` and `{{token-expires}}`.
 Those are replaced when running `apiato:apidoc` with real values from your application configuration files.

 Feel free to extend them to include more info about your API from the `app/Containers/Vendor/Documentation/Tasks/RenderTemplatesTask.php` class.

+### Localization for Documentation Header {#localization-for-documentation-header}

+Default, the documentation title is in English `en` localization.

+See which locales are supported by going in `app/Containers/Vendor/Documentation/ApiDocJs/shared/`

+There will be some `header.template.{locale}.md` files in the folder.

+You can change the language by adding `APIDOC_LOCALE=ru` to the `.env` file.

+If you didn't find a file with your locale, you can create it.
+You need to [modify its source code](#modify-code) and create new file like `header.template.cn.md`